Schneider gains EU approval for $5.6 billion Invensys buy

-BRUSSELS French electrical gear maker Schneider Electric (SCHN.PA) secured European Union regulatory approval on Friday for its 3.4-billion-pound (3.40 billion pounds) acquisition of British engineering company Invensys ISYS.L.
+BRUSSELS French electrical gear maker Schneider Electric (SCHN.PA) secured European Union regulatory approval on Friday for its 3.4-billion-pound ($5.56 billion) acquisition of British engineering company Invensys ISYS.L.

 The deal, announced in July, will reinforce Schneider's high-margin industrial automation business and its presence in the fast-growing energy industry.